 The answer is that light energy does not propagate in straight lines; rather, it propagates according to the Huygens's principle.
 But first a quick look at how light waves interfere.

 Whenever energy fields emitted by two or more light sources fill the same space, they will interfere.
 Or, put plainly, depending or how close in phase are their respective wave oscillations at the specific point in space, they will combine either constructively, producing more energy, or destructively, producing less, or none.
 As illustration below shows, the closer in phase are interfering waves, the more constructive interference, and vice versa.
 If no

 other wave sources would be present, this would be the interference pattern of these two energy fields.
 If the two emitters were singled out by a dual aperture, with about three wavelengths of separation - their interfering fields spreading out would be conventionally called diffracted field.
-In observational plane at some distance, it would project a pattern of bright and dark lines - maximas and minimas, respectively, with the former formed by a continuous deposition of energy peaks.
+In the observational plane at some distance, it would project a pattern of bright and dark lines - maximas and minimas, respectively, with the former formed by a continuous deposition of energy peaks.
 The maximas are called diffraction orders: from zero order in the center, toward subsequent orders marked with positive integers for maximas above the central, and negative integers for those below.